Ernesto Daranas: Biography

 Ernesto Daranas Serrano was born in Havana on December 7, 1961.

-His father, Manuel Ángel Daranas Valdés (1934-2000) was an actor, teacher and writer who gained national recognition as the author of the adventure radio series La flecha de cobre (The copper arrow), an audience success that was on the air for nearly a decade in the late 60's and early 70's.
+His father, Manuel Ángel Daranas Valdés (1934-2000) was an actor, teacher and writer who gained national recognition as the author of the adventure radio series La flecha de cobre (The copper arrow), an audience success that was on the air for nearly a decade in the late 1960s and early 1970s.

 Ernesto Daranas' beginnings as a storyteller took place in the radio while still a college student.
 In 1983, he became a Bachelor in Geography at the Instituto Superior Pedagógico (now University of Educational Sciences).

 In the early 90's, Daranas achieved recognition for his radio soap operas addressing contemporary Cuban society in the context of the Special Period.

 His directorial debut in television was in 1999–2000 with La tierra más hermosa (The loveliest land), a series of 12 documentaries co-directed with Rolando Almirante.
 The series explored various aspects of Cuban ethnography, culture, nature and history.